mattp0irier/quick-interpreter/README.md

 question bank1 fr "This is a free response question" 12;
 ```

-Questions of various types can be generated in bulk using the following syntax:
+Questions of various types can be created in bulk using the following syntax:
 ```
 question Bank1 {
 	tf "This is a True/False question; the answer is False."
 F,